open-organization/open-org-definition/open_org_definition.md

 * Collaboration
 * Community

-## Qualities of an Open Organization
+## Characteristics of an Open Organization

 Open organizations take many shapes.
 Their sizes, compositions, and missions vary.
 But the following five characteristics are the hallmarks of any open organization.